-Who knew making homemade herbal vinegar dressing was that easy.
+Who knew that making homemade herbal vinegar dressing was that easy.

-You would be suprside too by the lovely flavors and intensity of the fresh herbs, infused, for a lovely herbal vinegar.
+You’d be surprised too by the lovely flavors and intensity of the fresh herbs infused for a lovely herbal vinegar.

-A punch of sweet aromas is dominating the room, it smells so wonderful of garden herbs, even though I haven’t crushed them yet.
+A punch of sweet aromas dominate the room, it smells so wonderful from the garden herbs, even though they haven’t been crushed yet.

-There are uncountable amounts of different herb types, all own different amazing aromas and all have their own purpose.
+There are uncountable amounts of different herb, all own different amazing aromas, tastes, and medicinal values.

 How different would be our cooking without herbs?

-In my homemade herbal vinegar I have added 6 exclusive, flavorful culinary herbs from our home garden.
+In my homemade herbal vinegar I have added 6 exclusive, flavorful herbs from our home garden.

-As mentioned before, each herb contains a unique flavor to mesmerize your senses and some yet will benefit your health greatly!
+As mentioned before, each herb contains a unique flavor to mesmerize your taste buds and some yet will benefit your health greatly!